10 Steps Toward Healing

 Deeply profound and highly practical, this body of spiritual wisdom—based on the teachings offered to humanity by the Pathwork® Guide—is incomparable in its ability to guide us to realizing our full potential.
-Now, by following this 10-Step Guide, anyone can get going on this spiritual path.
+And now, by following this 10-Step Guide, anyone can get going on this spiritual path.

 New to a spiritual path?
 You can follow these steps in the suggested order.
-When you’re ready to move on to another step, add it to what you were previously exploring.
+Then, when you’re ready to move on to another step, add it to what you were previously exploring.

 This profound body of spiritual wisdom offers everything we need for spiritual awakening.